ElLicho007/GCP-Lateral-Movement-Detector/README.md

 The script uses the user's GCP login account.

-Deploying vms instances with a permissive permissions of the default service account is a bad practice and should be avoided at all times.
+Deploying vms instances with permissive permissions of the default service account is a bad practice and should be avoided at all times.

 Review the output to eliminate this misconfiguration and stay safe!